NAS Autism Accreditation St Luke's School

 Provide extra thinking time for information to be processed.
 Some people with autism may process auditory (through their ears) information differently or more slowly than other people.
 Therefore it may be necessary to allow extra time for your child to respond o a request or question.
 WAIT.

 Use visual supports.
 Some people with autism have particularly strong visual skills and may understand information that is presented to them visually better than information processed through spoken language.
 A hand held, car, shop, wait, sit, symbol may help.
 You could take photos with your smartphone and show your child as you go round the shop for instance to help them see what they need to buy.

 Intensive Interaction and early communication techniques can sometime help to bridge the gap between those moments when your child is experiencing anxiety or overload.
 Use of calm copying actions, reinforcing emotions, allowing your child to lead the communication exchange, can often help them to calm enough to communicate their wants and needs effectively.
 Using Intensive Interaction techniques with all children can enhance their social communication and ability to make friends.

 Using gestural support, or sign language (such as Makaton) can help your child to understand what is being asked of them.
 E.g. If saying ‘John, coat’ doesn’t have the desired effect, repeat (after a short time for processing) the words and mime the action of putting on the coat.

 If we try to use these strategies when we communicate with our children it will mean we are able to give them the opportunity to become better communicators.

 Regulating yourselves at home:

-With all this hand washing, everyone has learnt to take longer but remember you can also do this in a very mindful way and take the opportunity to give yourself a hand massage, giving deep pressure to the tight areas for extra nurture followed up sometimes with some hand cream too.
+Take the opportunity to give yourself a hand massage, giving deep pressure to the tight areas for extra nurture followed up sometimes with some hand cream too.